 So here is a step-by-step guide on how to install your Epson Epos POS printer in Odoo.

-To do this you need to get into your Epson Configuration settings.
+First go into your Epson receipt printer configuration settings.
 To get into your Epson configuration settings you need to have the printer connected to your network and you need to have the admin password.

 There is an excellent description on how to configure your Epson thermal printer by Jeremy Swift here: How to: Configure an Epson TM-m30 Thermal Printer.
 So credits to him!